SkyZeroZx/ngx-facebook-messenger/libs/ngx-facebook-messenger/README.md

 Init your plugin with previous register your page domain in the white list of Facebook

-Set your _page_id_ in ngxFacebookMessengerOptions how the next example
+Set your idMe in ngxFacebookMessengerOptions how the next example

 ```html
 <ngx-facebook-messenger [ngxFacebookMessengerOptions]="{ idMe: 'YOUR_ID_ME_LINK'}"> </ngx-facebook-messenger>